 Approximately $500,000 in gold was being extracted at the time; currently, this being the equivalent of $12.9 million today, this town had tremendous potential.
-It came to have a bowling alley, drug stores, courthouse, and hotels.
+It came to have a bowling alley, drug stores, courthouses, and hotels.

 The first ladies to arrive at the town of Bannack came intending to deprive the miners of the gold money, giving the city the monopoly with brothels.
 They are prevalent for their law approach.
 Nobody was immune to it; in 1864, the citizens hung the sheriff and two of his deputies because they were involved as leaders of a crime.